 The pain with a fractured rib or fractured sternum can be awful.
 You cannot live a normal life while recovering.
 Our clients have described this pain in a host of different ways.
 They all sound agonizing.
 The best metaphor is someone putting out a cigarette with a stiletto shoe on your chest (which is a line we stole from one of our clients).
 Virtually EVERYTHING is painful: coughing, laughing, lifting, twisting, bending, and even breathing.

-Fractures rib cases are a different breed of car accident injury because in spite of the fact that they can be unbelievably painful, they require little and sometimes no medical treatment in the healing process.
+Fractures rib cases are a different breed of car accident injury because although they can be unbelievably painful, they require little and sometimes no medical treatment in the healing process.
 Rest and ice are free.
 But fractured ribs are really about allowing time to heal.

 Insurance companies are caught in a fictional world where medical bills are the real indication of pain and suffering.
-They discount human pain anyway, but particuarly when there is no medical treatment to go with it.
+They discount human pain anyway, but particularly when there is no medical treatment to go with it.

 Let's compare two nearly identical cases: